ControlAlternateDel/brickFind/README.md

-# brickFind
+# brickFind 🧱
-scans lego pieces and tell you what you can make because youre a lzy boi
+Scans lego pieces and tell you what you can make because you're lazy 💤.